Drugs case: Maharashtra minister Nawab Malik's son-in-law summoned

-Maharashtra cabinet minister Nawab Malik's son-in-law Sameer Khan was summoned by the Narcotics Control Bureau in connection with a drugs case on Wednesday, an official said.

-Khan was seen entering the NCB's office at Ballard Estate in South Mumbai around 10 am.
+Sameer Khan, who is married to Nilofar, the daughter of Malik, was seen entering the NCB's Mumbai zonal office.
+However, he refused to speak to the media.

+Malik, who is the minority affairs minister, is a close aide of NCP supremo Sharad Pawar and party's chief spokesperson.

-He was summoned by the agency after it found an alleged online transaction of Rs 20,000 between him and one of the accused in a drugs case, in which British national Karan Sajnani and two others were arrested with 200 kg of drugs last week, sources said.
+According to reports, Sameer was summoned by the federal anti-narcotics agency after it found an alleged online transaction of Rs 20,000 between him and one of the accused in a drugs case, in which British national Karan Sajnani and two others were arrested with 200 kg of drugs last week.

-The NCB wants to record Khan's statement over this transaction, they said.

-The agency on Tuesday arrested Ramkumar Tiwari, one of the owners of the famous 'Muchhad Paanwala' shop in Mumbai, which is frequented by celebrities, in connection with the same case.
+The agency on Tuesday arrested Ramkumar Tiwari, one of the co-owners of the famous ''Muchhad Paanwala'' shop in Mumbai, which is frequented by celebrities, in connection with the same case.
+Tiwari was arrested based on the statement of Sajnani.

-Last week, the NCB arrested three persons, including British national Sajnani, with 200 kg of drugs from Khar and Bandra areas here, an official earlier said.

-The drugs included ganja, imported contraband like 'OG Kush' (a strain of cannabis indica), and curated marijuana, some of which had been sourced from the US, he said.
+Meanwhile, BJP leader Kirit Somaiya asked Malik to respond to the development.
+"Nawab Malik, jawab do," he tweeted.

+He also tweeted on the development tagging leader of opposition in Assembly Devendra Fadnavis, his counterpart in Council Pravin Darekar, state BJP president Chandrakant Patil.

 In Pics | 10 most powerful passports of 2021